masslight/ottehr/packages/app/README.md

 # app

-The static frontend web application for ottEHR.
+The static frontend web application for Ottehr.

 ## Run Locally